 }

-What I do not do is dump investors and partner platforms straight into the outreach queue.
-That is how people end up bragging about lead volume while quietly burning sender reputation.
+What I would not do is dump investors and partner platforms straight into the outreach queue.

 Dedupe the account list